 Modeling for 3D Printing: Tips by Jeremy Ortiz

-We invited designer and digital sculptor Jeremy Ortiz (@zbrushninja) to share his top tips on modeling for the Form 1+ 3D printer.
-Jeremy is the founder of Neural Entertainment, an indie video game company based in New York.
+_We invited designer and digital sculptor Jeremy Ortiz (@zbrushninja) to share his top tips on modeling for the Form 1+ 3D printer.

 I come from a traditional sculpting background using clay and wax.
 For me, using ZBrush simulates sculpting in these traditional materials so well that nearly of my traditional skills and techniques were directly translated into the digital medium.
 I was instantly hooked on this new medium of digital clay.

 As a digital designer, I knew if I wanted to be able to take my ZBrush sculptures into the real world, I needed a high resolution printer that could capture the fine details of my sculpts so I could use my prints as masters for molding or directly as one-off production prototypes.
-The Form 1+ is the only desktop 3D printer that offers a level of detail that could effectively and accurately reproduce my sculptures with a superior level of detail and quality that was on par with industrial stereolithography printers.
+The Form 1+ is the only desktop 3D printer that offers a level of detail that could effectively and accurately reproduce my sculptures with a superior level of detail and quality that was on par with industrial stereolithography resin printers.
 All of that with a cost that was within my budget.

 Dragon Bust by Jeremy Ortiz, 3D printed in Grey Resin on the Form 1 +.